feldera/dist-design/README.md

 It's desirable to be able to upgrade the DBSP software without disrupting an ongoing computation.
 This section describes two approaches.

+Rolling upgrade does not support changing the computation or the dataflow graph that implements it.
+This procedure is for upgrades that, e.g., fix a security vulnerability.

 ## Via scale-in and scale-out